INSIGHT & INSIGHT AI

 - What are the challenges and opportunities for integrating patient generated health data

-- What are HCP needs and perspectives on integrating PGHD into clinical pathways for PAP?
+- What are HCP and CVD Patient needs and perspectives on integrating PGHD into clinical pathways for Physical Activity Planning?

-A follow-up study will explore how artificial intelligence (AI) can support healthcare professionals in interpreting PGHD.
+A follow-up study will explore how artificial intelligence (AI) can augment healthcare professionals in interpreting PGHD.
 This research-through-design approach focuses on the following research question:

 - How do HCPs perceive AI integration for supporting patient generated health data sense-making during PA planning in cardiac rehabilitation?